Dynamical alternating groups, stability, property Gamma, and inner amenability: Introduction

-\item for topologically free actions of countable amenable groups which are not virtually cyclic, topological entropy is an invariant of continuous orbit equivalence. \end{enumerate} The first of these follows from a reconstruction theorem of Rubin \cite{Rub89} and an observation of Li \cite{Li18} (see Theorem~\ref{T-alt coe}).
-The second is a topological version of a theorem of Austin on measure entropy and bounded orbit equivalence \cite{Aus16}.
-In the setting of finitely generated groups and genuinely free actions, and in some other situations relevant to our application (see the introduction to Section~\ref{S-entropy}), assertion (ii) is a consequence of Austin's result and the variational principle.
-We will need however the more general version, which we establish in Section~\ref{S-entropy} using the same geometric ideas underlying Austin's approach in the measure setting.
-The C$^*$-simplicity (i.e., simplicity of the reduced C$^*$-algebra, which implies nonamenability) is verified by applying a criterion of Le Boudec and Matte Bon \cite{LeBMat18} for groups of homeomorphisms which relies on a characterization of C$^*$-simplicity in terms of uniformly recurrent subgroups due to Kennedy \cite{Ken15}.
+\item for topologically free actions of finitely generated amenable groups which are not virtually cyclic, topological entropy is an invariant of continuous orbit equivalence. \end{enumerate} The first of these follows from a reconstruction theorem of Rubin \cite{Rub89} and an observation of X. Li \cite{Li18} (see Theorem~\ref{T-alt coe}).
+The second is a topological version of a theorem of Austin on measure entropy and bounded orbit equivalence \cite{Aus16} and follows from Austin's result and the variational principle in the torsion-free case, which is our domain of application in Theorem~\ref{T-ent nonamenable}.
+We include in Section~\ref{S-entropy} a demonstration of how (ii) can be directly derived from the geometric ideas underlying Austin's approach in the measure setting.
+The C$^*$-simplicity is verified by applying a rigid stabilizer criterion of Le Boudec and Matte Bon \cite{LeBMat18} for groups of homeomorphisms which relies on Kennedy's characterization of C$^*$-simplicity as the absence of nontrivial amenable uniformly recurrent subgroups \cite{Ken15}.
 Le Boudec and Matte Bon applied their criterion to show, among other things, that the full group of a free minimal action of a nonamenable group on the Cantor set is C$^*$-simple.
 The novelty in our case is that we are working within the regime of amenable acting groups.
 The construction itself relies on the kind of recursive blocking technique that was used in \cite{LinWei00} to construct minimal $\Z$-actions with prescribed mean dimension.